pyrohost/pyrodactyl/README.md

 -   We recommend setting up [Remote Caching via turbo](https://turbo.build/repo/docs/core-concepts/remote-caching).
 When you run `npm run ship` on your local development machine, its results will be cached and uploaded, allowing you to finish a build on your production server in milliseconds.

 -   We do not recommend using Hyper-V as your virtualization layer.
-If your vagrant installation asks you for a password, this is because you used Hyper-V. The password will be your Windows password.
+If your Vagrant installation asks you for a password, this is because you used Hyper-V. The password will be your Windows password.
+    - We recommend using VMWare Workstation or VirtualBox instead.

 ## Star History